Make cities and human settlements inclusive, safe, resilient and sustainable

 Supporting Evidence

-Yes, Penn State provides public access to buildings, monuments and natural heritage landscapes of cultural significance.
-It is the policy of the University to preserve an open access environment and all significant buildings are open to the public from 8 am to 5 pm.
+The University preserves an open access environment and all significant buildings are open to the public from 8am to 5pm.

-- The H.O.
+The Arboretum at Penn State – The H.O.
 Smith Botanic Gardens and all other parts of the Arboretum are open to the public without charge.
 The Arboretum is a University facility for study, research, reflection, and enjoyment.

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals on the SDG Progress page HERE, and learn more about work on SDG 11 HERE.